meters-on-demand/docs.rainmeter.skin/docs/commands/package.md

 ## Using mond.inc

 If your skin has a mond.inc configuration file, package will use the information in it.
+If you created your skin using `mond init`, it already has the configuration file.
+Nice!

-The mond.inc configuration file needs to be either in the root of your skin `#ROOTCONFIGPATH#` or in the @Resources `#@#` folder of your skin.
+The mond.inc configuration file needs to be either in `#ROOTCONFIGPATH#` or in the `@Resources` folder of your skin.

 Mond.inc can also be used to customise your skins information in the Meters on Demand database.
-See [Adding your skin](/adding-skins) for more information about skin publishing.
+See [Publishing skins](/guides/publishing) for more information about skin publishing and [Customizing data](/guides/customizing) for more information about using mond.inc to customize your skins information [in the database](https://youtu.be/XzWcameJDow).

 <div class="info custom-block" style="padding-top: 8px">
 You do not need to publish your skin to use the package command.